What is REBINYN® used for?

 Uncommon side effects that may affect up to 1 in 100 people include allergic reactions (hypersensitivity).

 Side effects with unknown frequency (it is not known how often these happen) include anaphylactic reactions and activity-neutralizing antibodies (inhibitors).
 Inhibitors (activity-neutralizing antibodies) have occurred in connection with severe and sudden allergic reaction (e.g. anaphylactic reaction).
-Allergic reactions or anaphylactic reaction are a serious side effect and can include the following symptoms or effects: difficulty in swallowing or breathing; shortness of breath or wheezing; chest tightness; redness and/or swelling of the lips, tongue, face or hands; rash, hives, wheals or generalized itching; having pale and cold skin, fast heartbeat, and/or dizziness (low blood pressure).
+Allergic reactions or anaphylactic reaction is a serious side effect and can include the following symptoms or effects: difficulty in swallowing or breathing; shortness of breath or wheezing; chest tightness; redness and/or swelling of the lips, tongue, face or hands; rash, hives, wheals or generalized itching; having pale and cold skin, fast heartbeat, and/or dizziness (low blood pressure).
 If you have a reaction, stop taking the drug and get immediate medical help and talk to your healthcare professional about the reaction in all cases.

 These are not all the possible side effects you may feel when taking REBINYN®.